xavierolivenza/CastleZork/README.md

 Download the release zip, unzip it and execute the .exe file.

+## Lore
+You are a thief who must steal the treasure of the king in his castle.

 ## Instructions, how to play

 You can move using: